typograph/pysimiam/doc/coursera.rst

    (x, y, theta) = state.pose

 First, calculate the heading unit vector from the robot to the goal.
-Let :math:`u` be the vector from the robot located at :math:`(x,y)` to the goal located at :math:`(x_g,y_g)` in the world reference frame, then :math:`\theta_g` is the angle :math:`u` makes with the :math:`x`-axis (positive :math:`\theta_g` is in the counterclockwise direction).
-Use the `x` and `y` components of :math:`u` and the ``math.atan2`` function to compute :math:`\theta_g`.
+Let `u` be the vector from the robot located at `(x,y)` to the goal located at `(x_g,y_g)` in the world reference frame, then `theta_g` is the angle `u` makes with the `x`-axis (positive `theta_g` is in the counterclockwise direction).
+Use the `x` and `y` components of `u` and the ``math.atan2`` function to compute `theta_g`.
-In the robot frame of reference, the direction of the heading vector can be calculated by subtracting the current heading ``theta`` of the robot.
+In the robot frame of reference, the direction of the heading vector can be calculated by subtracting the current heading `theta` of the robot.
 Use this direction to calculate the `x` and `y` components of the unit vector.
 Set the `z` component to 1.

 Second, calculate the error between the obtained and the current heading of the robot.
-Make sure to keep the error between :math:`[-\pi,\pi]`.
+Make sure to keep the error between [`-π`, `π`].

 Third, calculate the proportional, integral, and derivative terms for the PID regulator that steers the robot to the goal.

-As before, the robot will drive at a constant linear velocity ``v``, but it is up to the PID regulator to steer the robot to the goal, i.e compute the correct angular velocity ``w``.
+As before, the robot will drive at a constant linear velocity `v`, but it is up to the PID regulator to steer the robot to the goal, i.e compute the correct angular velocity `ω`.
 The PID regulator needs three parts implemented:

     #.
 The first part is the proportional term ``e_P``.
 It is simply the current error ``e_k``. ``e_P`` is multiplied by the proportional gain ``self.kp`` when computing ``w``.